The Daleks’ Master Plan 11-12

 Sue: That doesn’t bear thinking about.

-Sue: I can’t remember the last time Steven didn’t sound like he was itching to get into an argument with someone.
+Sue: I can’t remember the last time Steven didn’t sound like he was itching to get into an argument with somebody.
 He needs to chill out a bit.
-He can be very intense sometimes.
+He can be very intense, sometimes.

 Me: He’s great, though, don’t you think?

 Sue: Oh, don’t get me wrong, he’s very good.
-I don’t understand why he gave up on acting to become a presenter.
+I don’t understand why he gave up acting to become a TV presenter.

-Me: Maybe Doctor Who sucked any passion he had for the craft out of him?
+Me: Maybe Doctor Who sucked his passion for the craft out of him.

 Sue: Actually, that makes perfect sense.

-Against his better judgement, Steven allows the duplicitous delegates to escape from captivity so they can warn their respective governments that they tried – and failed – to sell out the entire universe to the Daleks.
-He even lets Mavic Chen out – apparently he’s the only person who can warn Earth that the Daleks are about to murder everyone, thanks to all that taranium ore he mined from Uranus when no one was looking.
-I bet that will go down well with the electorate.
+Against his better judgement, Steven allows the duplicitous delegates to escape from captivity so they can warn their respective governments that they tried – and failed – to sell the entire universe out to the Daleks.
+He even sets Mavic Chen free – apparently he’s the only person who can warn the Earth that the Daleks are about to murder everyone, thanks to all that taranium ore he mined from Uranus when no one was looking.
+We bet that will go down well with the electorate.

 And then his spar explodes.

-Sue: There’s no way Chen was on that ship.
+Sue: Chen wasn’t on that ship.
 They wouldn’t kill him off-screen.
 He’ll be back.
-That reminds me, Hartnell’s been gone a long time…
+That reminds me, Hartnell’s been gone a long time.

 Me: He must be on holiday again.

 Sue: That’s odd, he was there for the first five minutes.
-Perhaps he sneaked in a weekend break.
+Perhaps he snuck in a weekend break.

 Me: Thirteen, if you count Mission to the Unknown.